JonathanCamberos/Secure-UDP-SocketLevel-Banking-Application/README.md

   1. 'python3 ServerBank.py' <br />
   2. 'python3 ClientBank.py' <br />

+(You may get a BUNCH of errors from missing libraries, simply download the necessary libraries using pip install) Make sure to install them while being active inside the virtual environment (venv)

 The result should be the Client talks to the Server, they exchange a secret key via diffie-hellmen, <br />
 and the client sends an ecrypted message using AES and HMAC and the server Decrypts the message and verifies the HMAC <br />